admin-shell-io/aasx-package-explorer/src/Notes_V3.md

 * Refactor does not preserve Extensions (e.g. Blob to File)

+* lag for "Add known" is, when the UC dialogue creates a new pool object .. var uc = new SelectFromReferablesPoolFlyout(AasxPredefinedConcepts.DefinitionsPool.Static);
+  public static DefinitionsPool Static { get { return thePool; } }

 ## Done (w.r.t. recently V3.0)

 * AAS / data spec / "Add known" ?? by preset list?? -- done